 - Bias.
 Is this a loaded question?
 Are we communicating clearly with customers?

-When you conduct smart, regular surveys with your customers (and prospects), you’ll take a lot of the guesswork away and end up with insightful data that you can use to evaluate your next move.
+When you conduct smart, regular surveys with your customers, you’ll take a lot of the guesswork away and end up with insightful data that you can use to make your next move.